 Allowances and grants are recognized on a monthly basis per the directives of the Board of Internal Economy.
-Cost recoveries are recognized when services are rendered and collection is reasonably assured.
+Interest and other income is recognized in the period earned.

 Capital assets

 Capital assets are stated at cost less accumulated amortization and are amortized over their estimated useful lives at the following rates and methods.
 One half year of amortization is taken in the year of acquisition.